What happened to the youngest teenager of every World Cup from 1958 to 2014?

 Although Argentina '78 hero Mario Kempes took teenage tiptoes into World Cup action in West Germany, the even younger Petrovic was almost an old hand.
 He’d made his Red Star Belgrade debut at 16, and had already been in the national side for a year before a World Cup in which he played twice.

-Affectionately known as the Pigeon, the slight ball-player won five league titles with Red Star before finally being allowed to leave on New Year’s Day 1983.
-He became Arsenal’s first big foreign signing and showed flashes of brilliance, but was soon kicked over the Channel to Belgium and later played in France too.
-A wandering managerial career started at Red Star and has included Greece, Belarus, China, Romania, Iraq and Yemen.
+Affectionately known as the Pigeon, the slight ball-player won five league titles with Red Star before finally being allowed to leave in January 1983.
+He became Arsenal’s first big foreign signing and showed flashes of brilliance during his time in north London, but was soon sent over the Channel to Belgium and later played in France too.

 1978: Andrzej Iwan, Poland (10/11/59)